-Following the successful completion of pupillage, Jake has developed a thriving practice in immigration and asylum law, regularly appearing in the First-Tier Tribunal and Upper Tribunal.
+Jake continues to develop his practice in immigration and asylum law, regularly appearing in appeals before the First-Tier Tribunal and Upper Tribunal.
 Jake has also advised on, and acted in, a number of judicial review claims concerning immigration and asylum law.
 Jake hopes to further develop his practice across the full range of personal and business immigration law.

-Jake has appeared in asylum appeals to the First-Tier Tribunal involving a broad range of States, including Sri Lanka, Iraq, Afghanistan, Eritrea, Ethiopia, India, Russia, and Sudan.
+Jake has appeared in protection appeals in the First-Tier Tribunal involving a broad range of States and territorial entities including Sri Lanka, Iraq, Afghanistan, Eritrea, Ethiopia, Sudan, Pakistan, Palestine, India, Chechnya, Turkey, Albania, Zimbabwe, Iran, Bangladesh and Georgia.
 In approaching such claims, Jake is able to draw on his knowledge of refugee and human rights law and country circumstances, derived from his time as Research Assistant to the Legal Tools for Peace-Making Project at the University of Cambridge.

-Jake has successfully appeared in a number of appeals before the First-Tier Tribunal, including those against the Entry Clearance Officer and the Secretary of State for the Home Department.
-He has appeared in human rights appeals with multiple appellants, seeking leave to remain both within and outside the Immigration Rules.
+Jake has successfully appeared in a range of human rights appeals before the First-Tier Tribunal, both against the Entry Clearance Officer and the Secretary of State for the Home Department and including conjoined claims from multiple appellants.

 In terms of immigration law, Jake has been instructed to act in the following types of judicial review: certification; fresh claims; Cart judicial reviews; and other decisions to which no statutory right of appeal attaches (e.g. a decision to refuse an application for an EEA residence card).